LeetLLM

 The rule here isn't pretending to understand language.
 It protects an action with business and safety consequences.
 Learning handles messy phrasing; the gate controls what the learned component may execute.

 Finally, leave a receipt.
-A system that consumes more compute but can't report its evaluation score, inference budget, policy gates, and escalation rate isn't ready for a production experiment.
+This one records the tiny lesson fixture, not a launch approval.
+A system that consumes more compute but can't report its evaluated split, training procedure, inference budget, verifier, policy gates, and escalation monitor isn't ready for a production experiment.

 10-log-the-compute-decision.py